Manhattan DA convenes new grand jury in Trump Org. case to weigh potential charges

 For instance, Trump claimed his Virginia vineyard had 2,000 acres, when it really had about 1,200.
 He said Trump Tower has 68 stories.
 It has 58.

-In some cases, The Post found Trump seemed to add millions of dollars in value to some properties, by claiming credit for homes he did not have permission to build.
+In some cases, The Post found Trump seemed to add millions of dollars in value to some properties by claiming credit for homes he did not have permission to build.

 In 2011, for instance, Trump’s statement said he had 55 home lots to sell at the Los Angeles golf course.
 Those lots would sell for $3 million or more, the statement said.